-You must arrange to meet with Dr. Cindy Cooper, Department of Biology, or Ms. Sherril Pearce, Department of Biology, to obtain more information about the Truman Letter Packet Service.
+You must arrange to meet with Debbie Nothdurft, Head Academic Advisor, Center for Academic Excellence or Ms. Sherril Pearce, Department of Biology, to obtain more information about the Truman Letter Packet Service.
 Please download and give the attached LOR Writers to prospective letter writers as a guide to submitting letters on your behalf to medical schools (or to the Letter Packet service at Truman).
-More recent information from AAMC regarding LOR’s can be found here and here.

 Truman will submit a letter packet to the medical schools that you specify.
 We can also forward your letter packet to the AMCAS letter service, Interfolio, and and to the DO schools that you request.
 However, you must provide at least four weeks advance notification to the pre-med coordinator so that your letter arrives before your designated due date.

 As with all letters of recommendation, you need to very explicitly inform your recommenders as to where, when, and what to submit on your behalf.
 For students applying to the allopathic medical schools (MD only) served by AMCAS, you may have various kinds of letters uploaded to their website.
 The letters may be individual letters from employers, volunteer supervisors, physicians, and faculty instructors.